isomerpages/govtech-stp/_vtl-air/Vaccinated Travel Lane (Air) Overview.md

 <div style="padding-left: 5px; padding-bottom: 20px; margin-bottom:20px; font-size:16px; line-height:1.0; color:red; border-style: solid; border-width: 1px;">
 	<p style="font-size:16px; margin-top:10px; margin-bottom:0px;line-height:1.3; color:red;"><b><u>IMPORTANT UPDATE</u></b></p>
 	<p style="font-size:16px; margin-top:15px; margin-bottom:0px;line-height:1.3;color:black;">Travellers entering Singapore with effect from <b>2 December 2021, 2359hrs, SGT</b>, will be required to undergo supervised COVID-19 Antigen Rapid Tests (ART) at a Quick Test Centre (QTC) or Combined Test Centre (CTC) on Days 3 and 7 of their arrival in Singapore.</p>
-		<p style="font-size:16px; margin-top:15px; margin-bottom:0px;line-height:1.3;color:black;">Travellers entering Singapore with effect from <b>6 December 2021, 2359hrs, SGT</b>, will also be required to undergo self-administered COVID-19 ARTs using self-procured ART kits on Days 2, 4, 5 and 6 of their arrival in Singapore.
+		<p style="font-size:16px; margin-top:15px; margin-bottom:0px;line-height:1.3;color:black;">Travellers entering Singapore with effect from <b>6 December 2021, 2359hrs, SGT</b>, will also be required to undergo self-administered COVID-19 ARTs using <a href="https://www.hsa.gov.sg/consumer-safety/articles/covid19_selftests" target="_blank">self-procured ART kits</a> on Days 2, 4, 5 and 6 of their arrival in Singapore.
 This is in addition to the supervised ARTs on Days 3 and 7.
 	</p>
 	</div>